One of the most frustrating things someone with IBS can hear from a doctor is “It’s just stress…”

 If your body is firing off all day long, it is hard to see the wood for the trees.

 If toning up your vagus nerve becomes a regular habit, your triggers will become clearer to you.

 Avoiding negative stimulation

-We can’t avoid all stressful situations.
-We wouldn’t go out of the house!
-But you can choose to take out some habits that can promote extra stress.
+You can’t avoid all stressful situations.
+You wouldn’t go out of the house!
+But you can choose to reduce some habits that can promote extra stress:

 Watching the news